civicrm/civicrm-buildkit/nix/share/desktop-xfce4/README.md

    ## Create a new site (WordPress)
    civibuild create wpmaster

+   ## Create a new site (Standalone)
+   civibuild create sdmaster

-   ## Restore a previous site (Drupal)
+   ## Restore a previous site (e.g. "dmaster")
+   civibuild list
    civibuild restore dmaster
    civibuild show dmaster

-   ## Restore a previous site (WordPress)
-   civibuild restore wpmaster
-   civibuild show wpmaster
    ```

 * Open the site in a web browser
-   * Tip: Look at the summary provided by "civibuild".
+   * Tip: Look at the output from "civibuild" above.
      There will be a URL and username/password.
      Hold down "Ctrl" and click on the site URL.
 * Open the CiviCRM code
     ```bash
     ## Locate the folder with CiviCRM source code.
-If you don't
+    ## If you don't know it, you can search for it:
     find -name Civi.php | xargs dirname

     # Open that folder in Visual Studio Code